safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 A link chain of three keys with forward/backward links to each other.
 </figcaption>

+The same secret blind will be used for producing the commitments for the reciprocal Link Records between two Entities, so as to reduce the amount of data that has to be provided to prove the relationship.

 Our use of cryptographically linked data structures ensures that someone can’t commit to a relationship and later change it as it suits them.
 And, as we will see later, this helps to make it more expensive for malicious actors within the